telavivmakers/geek_code/README.md

 This code also is used to denote the gender of the geek.

-Share your pronouns followed by the modifier to show how succesful you have been with relationships and sex.
+Share your pronouns followed by the modifier to show how successful you have been with relationships and sex.

 Pronouns should always be lowercase to prevent them from being mistaken for current or future geekcode (which is capitalized in most cases).